 Frequently Asked In-Home Care Questions

 Non-medical home care in North Carolina refers to in-home aide care and/or companion care provided in one's home or place of residence (i.e. assisted living facility).

 They assist with Instrumental Activities of Daily Living, such as medication reminders, light housekeeping and organization, shopping, errands, assistance paying bills, transportation to appointments or social events, companionship and social engagement, activities and games, crafts, and reading aloud.

 For instance, if a wife is providing hands-on care for her husband and needs a caregiver to step in for a period of time to relieve her from her duties, she would hire a qualified In-Home Aide to provide Respite Care for her husband and perform the same hands-on care that the wife normally performs.

 Home Care is a good option for any adult that wants to remain independent in their home or community, but may have difficulty doing so due to age, disability or if they're recovering from surgery or injury.

 Many of our clients start out with Companion Care to provide them with friendship and social engagement and possibly other tasks such as light housekeeping and medication reminders.
 However, as their needs change, we're here to adapt and change with them.
 We look to maintain a relationship of trust, collaboration and support with each client and their family, however one's needs and life evolves.

 At CareHeartedly, we understand the many benefits of creating a long-term relationship between a client and their caregiver.
-And we know that trust and rapport between the client, caregiver and the client's family is essential to establishing an enjoyable caregiving experience.
+We know that trust and rapport between the client, caregiver and the client's family is essential to establishing an enjoyable caregiving experience.
 So from the very beginning, we make every effort to make the best match possible for everyone involved.
 We also make every effort to keep the same caregiver with your loved one and family for the duration of services whenever possible.